utrains/terraform_job_preparation/README.md

 ***

-- How can Terraform be used with infrastructure orchestration tools like Kubernetes or Docker Swarm?
+- **s.
+How can Terraform be used with infrastructure orchestration tools like Kubernetes or Docker Swarm?**

   - Terraform can be effectively used in combination with infrastructure orchestration tools like Kubernetes and Docker Swarm to automate the provisioning and management of containerized infrastructure.
 Terraform’s flexibility and provider-agnostic nature make it a powerful tool for creating and maintaining the underlying infrastructure for container orchestration platforms, as well as interacting with the orchestration platforms themselves to manage resources.